ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Dependencies

+- DTLS relies on UDP.
 - The DTLS record protocol explicitly encodes record lengths, so although it runs over a datagram transport, it does not rely on the transport protocol's framing beyond requiring transport-level reconstruction of datagrams fragmented over packets.
 (Note: DTLS 1.3 short header records omit the explicit length field.)
 - UDP 4-tuple uniqueness, or the connection identifier extension, for demultiplexing.
 - Path MTU discovery.
+- For the handshake: Reliable, in-order transport.
+DTLS provides its own reliability.

 ## (IETF) QUIC with TLS